 I slammed open the door and waived down an approaching hazmat man.
 I could tell he was out of breath without even seeing his face.

 Old man Taylor had been found dead, I was told later.
-It turned out he’d hung himself over a month ago; and there he had stayed, like clothes in a closet or beef on a meat hook.
+It turned out he’d hung himself over a month ago, and there he had stayed, like clothes in a closet or beef on a meat hook.
 No one had even noticed he was gone.
-His family never called him, nor he them; he didn’t have any friends to speak of because he’d never speak a word to anyone.
-By all accounts of the few who knew him, he was a lonely man because he never took the time to be anything else; either he felt he was too busy or he just didn’t care.
+His family never called him, nor he them.
+He didn’t have any friends to speak of because he’d never spoken a word to anyone.
+By all accounts of the few who knew him, he was a lonely man because he never took the time to be anything else.
+Ether he felt he was too busy or he just didn’t care.
 And he died that way.

 I look back on this and realize with horror that we really weren’t so different.
 I had shut myself off from the world into a cold loneliness I’m sure Taylor was very familiar with up until the bitter end.
 I’ve started going out more as a result.
 I’ve shut off the television and sold all my DVDs.
 I even called her again.
 I almost didn’t, at first.
 But during the past month, I’ve learned that life is too short and sanity too fragile to lock myself in my room anymore.
 In the search for change, I’ve put away my noose for good.

 This story was submitted to Creepypasta.com by a fellow reader.
 To submit your own creepypasta tale for consideration and publication to this site, visit our submissions page today.